6 Important Things You Should Do Before You Sell Your Car

 This is probably something you were already planning to do to some degree but the point is, just removing your old stuff and trash doesn’t do the trick.
 You really need to clean the car extremely well.
 A clean car sells faster and sometimes even gets you a little more money because buyers just think it looks like it’s worth more.

 Clean every little area of the car.
-Use cleaning wipes to scrub every surface, vacuum the mats, under the seats, and the seats themselves.
-You can also use a shop vac to get in between the seats or other crevices to really make sure you’re getting out all that grime.
+Use cleaning wipes to scrub every surface; vacuum the mats, under the seats, and the seats themselves.
+You can also use a shop vacuum to get in between the seats or other crevices to really make sure you’re getting out all that grime.

 2. Get It All Together

-If the car has had aftermarket adjustments made like window tinting be ready to provide information on that with documents or stating where it was done.
+If the car has had aftermarket adjustments made, like window tinting, be ready to provide information on that with documents or state where it was done.
 Some states have laws about how dark a window can be tinted so a potential buyer may want to check with your detail shop to see what they did and if the car is street legal.

 Sell Your Car1